Manikanta1239/Python/VENV.md

 ```bash
 python -m venv venv  (or)  python -m venv myvenv
 ```
-This creates a `venv` folder with an isolated Python environment, including `pip` for package management.
+This command creates a new directory containing an isolated Python environment with its own Python interpreter and `pip` for package management.

 ---
 ## 🚀 Activating the Virtual Environment